volaya/qgis-python-course/README.rst

 - The Python console.
 The first place to start trying some simple commands.
 Here are some `some short exercises <./console.py>`_ (code +  comments)

-- Expressions.
+- `Expressions <./expressions.rst>`_.
 How to create a custom Python expression and later use it in different places in QGIS.

-	Based on the previous point, `here <./expressions.py>`_ is the code for a custom function that can be later used for rendering.
-Another option would be to use it to create a new field using the field calculator.

-	If the user is not familiar with QGIS expressions, a quick review is recommended. `Here <https://docs.qgis.org/2.18/en/docs/user_manual/working_with_vector/expression.html>`_ is the official documentation (which includes a short section about custom Python expressions as well).

 - Custom Python actions.
 React to user interaction in the canvas or attributes table.